 With over 80 acres of land to its name, the Michigan Flywheelers Museum is a diverse experience that comes complete with displays, reproductions, and demonstrations.
 Once you’ve taken time to browse the many pieces of farm equipment and machinery, you’ll want to explore Olde Town.
-This area is set aside to recreate the feeling of a 1920s farming community where guests can walk through a Blacksmith’s shop, jailhouse and a machinery repair store too.
+This area is set aside to recreate the feeling of a 1920s farming community where guests can walk through a Blacksmith’s shop, jailhouse, and a machinery repair store too.

 Annual Events at the Michigan Flywheelers Museum

-Depending what time of year you find yourself in South Haven, the Michigan Flywheelers Museum may be in the midst of a fun-filled annual event or activity.
+Depending on what time of year you find yourself in South Haven, the Michigan Flywheelers Museum may be in the midst of a fun-filled annual event or activity.
 In May, the museum hosts Farm History Day.
 In June, guests make their way to this area for the Swap Meet and in September, visitors come from near and far to enjoy the annual Antique Engine and Tractor Show.
 Christmas at the Flywheelers is a much-anticipated event as it is only hosted at the museum once every five years!

 A Stay to Remember

 When you are planning a trip to South Haven the professionals at Beachwalk Properties are your partners in rental accommodations.
-Let us help you find the ideal rental property that includes the luxurious, comfortable and convenient features you deserve on vacation.
+Let us help you find the ideal rental property that includes the luxurious, comfortable, and convenient features you deserve on vacation.
 Contact us today for more information on museums in Michigan.